EESI/PyFeast/README.markdown

 # PyFeast
-Python bindings to the FEAST Feature Selection Toolbox.
+Python bindings to the FEAST Feature Selection Toolbox..

 ## About PyFeast
 PyFeast is a interface for the FEAST feature selection toolbox, which was